Online Master's in IT Project Management

 The core courses offer a foundation in strategic management, project management, network infrastructure management, enterprise system architecture, systems security management, and enterprise data management technology.
 The concentration curriculum focuses on contracts and procurement, scheduling and cost control techniques, project planning and computer science or IT courses.

 Manage your education with your smartphone or tablet anytime, anywhere with CTU Mobile.
-Classes begin every 8 weeks.
+Classes start soon.

 Relevant Institutional/Programmatic Accreditation